-It’s funny that I’m trying to find a balance between opposing characteristics.
+Trying to find a balance between opposing characteristics is tough.
 Pragmatism is being realistic and doing what needs to be done, while idealism is being a dreamer and doing whatever you want.
 They are opposite ends of the spectrum, but I think most people can relate to wanting both.
 Everyone wants to do their own thing, on some level, but most of us are practical enough to realize it isn’t always possible.

 That doesn’t mean I’m resigned to live a life of boring misery though – and neither are you!
 There’s a way to balance your life so that your pragmatic side and your idealistic side can live in harmony.